 IBM has a long heritage in the development and production of digital data storage.
-As Netfinity Servers take on more work in the enterprise, the need for robust storage management solutions and support programs in the Windows NT environment becomes a basic requirement.
+As Netfinity Servers take on more work in the enterprise, the need for robust backup solutions in the Windows NT environment becomes an essential requirement.

-IBM provides industry-leading tape technology in 4 mm, 8 mm, QIC, DLT and Magstar MP.
+IBM provides industry-leading tape technology in DDS3 DAT, 8 mm, Travan/NS, DLT and Magstar MP.
 IBM's tape offerings are manufactured and tested to IBM's standards and specifications and are backed by its worldwide service and support.
-IBM can provide a total end-to-end storage solution from hardware to financing.

-Tape Requirements
+Backup Requirements

-Providing a total solution requires attention to today's tape usage requirements, emerging requirements and customer concerns.
+Providing a total solution requires attention to today's application requirements while addressing an organization's environmental concerns.